-- What it does: If a business becomes disabled for any reason, a business interruption policy covers financial outlays and reimburses lost profits until the business as usual can resume operations.
+- What it does: If a business becomes disabled for any reason, a business interruption policy covers financial outlays and reimburses lost profits until business as usual can resume operations.

 - Mandatory?
 No, but highly recommended.

 - Costs: Costs vary from $500 to a few thousand dollars per year.
 Businesses should make sure the policy includes extra expense coverage.
 This allows a business to rent an alternative location or lease equipment while waiting for the restoration of permanent resources.

-- What it does: If your business requires employees to spend a lot of time on the road — whether in their own cars or vehicles belonging to the company — this insurance will be important.
+- What it does: If your business requires employees to spend a lot of time on the road — whether in their cars or vehicles belonging to the company — this insurance will be important.

 - Mandatory?
 If the business owns vehicles, the insurance will be mandatory and will be identified as fleet insurance.